1 Corinthians 7 – Principles Regarding Marriage and Singleness

 A wife is bound by law as long as her husband lives; but if her husband dies, she is at liberty to be married to whom she wishes, only in the Lord.
 But she is happier if she remains as she is, according to my judgment; and I think I also have the Spirit of God.

 a.
-Of course, a widow has the right to remarry (if her husband dies, she is at liberty to be married).
+If her husband dies, she is at liberty to be married: Of course, a widow has the right to remarry.
 But a Christian widow, like any Christian, is really only free to remarry another Christian (only in the Lord).

 b.
-At the same time, Paul believes such a widow is happier if she remains as she is – that is, if she remains single.
+But she is happier if she remains as she is, according to my judgment: At the same time, Paul believes such a widow is happier if she remains as she is – that is, if she remains single.
 Essentially, Paul wants the widow not to remarry without carefully considering that God might be calling her to celibacy.

 i.
 Again, Paul will affirm celibacy, but not because sex itself is evil (as some of the Corinthian Christians thought).
 Instead, the unmarried state can be superior because it offers a person (if they are so gifted) more opportunity to serve God.